brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 2/1 Thessalonians 2 2 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:40:27
+- Timestamp: 12-19-2023 13:58:34
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
 - BHT Word Count: 99
-- BHT Commentary Usage: 31.25%
+- BHT Commentary Usage: 40.3%
-- BHT Quality Score: 2.012917318167906
+- BHT Quality Score: 1.8012318138204075
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (64):
+- ChatGPT injected words (67):
-	['a', 'abuse', 'amidst', 'and', 'away', 'boldness', 'but', 'by', 'calling', 'came', 'confidence', 'conflicts', 'continue', 'conviction', 'courage', 'deep', 'despite', 'did', 'even', 'experienced', 'face', 'faced', 'faith', 'founded', 'from', 'gave', 'god', 'gospel', 'great', 'himself', 'in', 'indignities', 'interest', 'it', 'mere', 'message', 'names', 'natural', 'not', 'of', 'on', 'opposition', 'paul', 'personal', 'proclaiming', 'reliance', 'result', 'right', 'salvation', 'self', 'shy', 'silas', 'speaking', 'that', 'the', 'their', 'them', 'thessalonica', 'they', 'things', 'to', 'triumph', 'unwavering', 'was']
+	['a', 'and', 'as', 'before', 'bold', 'boldness', 'but', 'came', 'cause', 'confidence', 'conflicts', 'contention', 'continue', 'courage', 'despite', 'determination', 'did', 'directly', 'empowered', 'endurance', 'endured', 'facing', 'fanaticism', 'fearlessly', 'fighting', 'firm', 'for', 'from', 'fueled', 'god', 'gospel', 'himself', 'in', 'insults', 'it', 'just', 'message', 'mistreatment', 'much', 'not', 'of', 'on', 'our', 'philippi', 'preaching', 'proclaimed', 'proof', 'rather', 'reliance', 'served', 'silence', 'speak', 'stemmed', 'suffering', 'sufferings', 'that', 'the', 'thessalonica', 'this', 'to', 'trust', 'us', 'was', 'we', 'were', 'with', 'worth']
-- ChatGPT injected words (significant words only) (44):
+- ChatGPT injected words (significant words only) (40):
-	['abuse', 'amidst', 'away', 'boldness', 'calling', 'came', 'confidence', 'conflicts', 'continue', 'conviction', 'courage', 'deep', 'despite', 'experienced', 'face', 'faced', 'faith', 'founded', 'gave', 'god', 'gospel', 'great', 'indignities', 'interest', 'mere', 'message', 'names', 'natural', 'opposition', 'paul', 'personal', 'proclaiming', 'reliance', 'result', 'right', 'salvation', 'self', 'shy', 'silas', 'speaking', 'thessalonica', 'things', 'triumph', 'unwavering']
+	['bold', 'boldness', 'came', 'cause', 'confidence', 'conflicts', 'contention', 'continue', 'courage', 'despite', 'determination', 'directly', 'empowered', 'endurance', 'endured', 'facing', 'fanaticism', 'fearlessly', 'fighting', 'firm', 'fueled', 'god', 'gospel', 'insults', 'message', 'mistreatment', 'philippi', 'preaching', 'proclaimed', 'proof', 'reliance', 'served', 'silence', 'speak', 'stemmed', 'suffering', 'sufferings', 'thessalonica', 'trust', 'worth']

 ### Logs
-- Attempt 1 BHT: Amidst the conflicts and personal indignities faced by Paul and Silas, their boldness in speaking the Gospel was not mere natural courage, but a result of their confidence in God.
-Despite the opposition and abuse they experienced, they did not shy away from calling things by their right names, acknowledging the difficulties they encountered.
-It was their unwavering faith and reliance on God that gave them the courage to continue proclaiming the message of salvation, even in the face of great opposition.
-Their triumph in Thessalonica was not founded on self-interest or hope of ease but on their deep conviction that the gospel they preached came from God Himself.
+- Attempt 1 BHT: Despite facing conflicts and suffering before, we were bold in our God to speak the Gospel of God with much contention.
+This boldness stemmed from our confidence and trust in God as our God.
+The insults and mistreatment we endured in Philippi did not silence us, but rather fueled our determination and courage.
+It was not fanaticism, but a firm reliance on God that empowered us to continue preaching fearlessly in Thessalonica.
+Our sufferings and endurance served as proof that our cause was just and worth fighting for, and that the message we proclaimed came directly from God himself.
-- 🔄 1 Thessalonians 2:2 (attempt 1, 110 words, 29.58% quotes quality score: 2.020014934497161, V2 normalized quality score: 58.51, commentator tiers 1-3: 39.92%, 44.42%, 15.66%)
+- 🔄 1 Thessalonians 2:2 (attempt 1, 99 words, 40.3% quotes quality score: 1.8012318138204075, V2 normalized quality score: 51.23, commentator tiers 1-3: 31.33%, 32.35%, 36.31%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Paul and Silas did not let the conflicts and personal indignities they faced deter them from boldly speaking the Gospel.
-Their confidence was not in themselves but in God as their source of true courage.
-Despite the obstacles, they embraced the reality of their sufferings and overcame them through their unwavering faith.
-The message they preached was not rooted in self-interest, but in the assurance that it came directly from God.
-Their reliance on Him fueled their determination to continue proclaiming His truth.
+- Attempt 2 BHT: Despite suffering and conflicts, we boldly proclaimed the Gospel of God with much contention, relying on God as our source of confidence.
+The insults and mistreatment we faced in Philippi only strengthened our resolve to continue preaching fearlessly in Thessalonica.
+Our endurance and willingness to face perilous situations were evidence of the validity and importance of our cause.
+This message, known as the Gospel of God or the Gospel of Christ, originated from God and held so much significance that we were willing to endure suffering for its sake.

-- 🔄 1 Thessalonians 2:2 (attempt 2, 84 words, 35.59% quotes quality score: 1.8193324251189864, V2 normalized quality score: 51.83, commentator tiers 1-3: 41.85%, 39.7%, 18.45%)
+- 🔄 1 Thessalonians 2:2 (attempt 2, 89 words, 33.9% quotes quality score: 1.6265072255081596, V2 normalized quality score: 45.42, commentator tiers 1-3: 26.55%, 35.79%, 37.66%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Amidst the conflicts and personal indignities faced by Paul and Silas, their boldness in speaking the Gospel was not mere natural courage, but a result of their confidence in God.
-Despite the opposition and abuse they experienced, they did not shy away from calling things by their right names.
-It was their unwavering faith and reliance on God that gave them the courage to continue proclaiming the message of salvation, even in the face of great opposition.
-Their triumph in Thessalonica was not founded on self-interest but on their deep conviction that the gospel came from God Himself.
+- Attempt 3 BHT: Amidst conflicts and suffering, we found the boldness to declare the Gospel of God with determination and perseverance.
+Our trust in God as our own led us to press on despite the opposition we faced.
+The mistreatment we endured in Philippi did not silence us; instead, it ignited our courage to speak out even more fervently in Thessalonica.
+By enduring hardships and showing resilience, we demonstrated the credibility and worthiness of our cause, which originates from God himself.
-- 🔄 1 Thessalonians 2:2 (attempt 3, 99 words, 31.25% quotes quality score: 2.012917318167906, V2 normalized quality score: 58.27, commentator tiers 1-3: 39.62%, 43.16%, 17.23%)
+- 🔄 1 Thessalonians 2:2 (attempt 3, 78 words, 38.6% quotes quality score: 1.6566366203691978, V2 normalized quality score: 46.43, commentator tiers 1-3: 31.27%, 32.51%, 36.22%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Amidst conflicts and personal indignities, Paul and Silas boldly proclaimed the Gospel with confidence in God.
-Their courage to speak came from the realization of God as OUR God, allowing them to persevere despite opposition and abuse.
-This boldness was not merely natural courage, but inspired by God Himself.
-Their unwavering faith enabled them to overcome inward and outward conflicts, demonstrating the monotheistic character of the gospel.
-Despite the setbacks faced, they remained resolute, relying on God's strength and conviction to continue spreading His truth.
+- Attempt 4 BHT: In the midst of much conflict, we confidently spoke the Gospel of God amidst striving earnestness.
+Despite having suffered and been shamefully mistreated, we grew even bolder in our God.
+It was not the bodily suffering that emboldened us, but the indignity we faced as Roman citizens.
+Through our unwavering commitment and determination, we discovered that the insults and hardships we endured only fueled our resolve to proclaim the message of God with even greater boldness and conviction.
-- 🔄 1 Thessalonians 2:2 (attempt 4, 86 words, 31.25% quotes quality score: 1.9266262894702324, V2 normalized quality score: 55.4, commentator tiers 1-3: 41.43%, 35.53%, 23.03%)
+- 🔄 1 Thessalonians 2:2 (attempt 4, 78 words, 35.09% quotes quality score: 1.7432265476194158, V2 normalized quality score: 49.3, commentator tiers 1-3: 34.42%, 23.72%, 41.86%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Paul and Silas fearlessly proclaimed the Gospel amidst external conflicts and personal indignities.
-Their confidence to speak arose from the realization that God was their true source of courage.
-Despite suffering and opposition, their unwavering faith allowed them to withstand and overcome these challenges.
-Their boldness was not rooted in natural bravery but was inspired by God Himself.
-By relying on God's strength, they persevered in spreading the message of salvation, demonstrating that the gospel came directly from God.
+- Attempt 5 BHT: In the face of intense conflict and suffering, we fearlessly spoke the Gospel of God with much contention.
+It was our realization of God as OUR God that grounded our boldness and confidence.
+The personal indignity and mistreatment we experienced in Philippi did not deter us; rather, it propelled us to be even more courageous in Thessalonica.
+Our boldness in speaking stemmed from a deep understanding that our work was not in vain, but significant in the eyes of God.
-- 🔄 1 Thessalonians 2:2 (attempt 5, 80 words, 28.81% quotes quality score: 1.8765322077445656, V2 normalized quality score: 53.74, commentator tiers 1-3: 41.46%, 36.92%, 21.62%)
+- 🔄 1 Thessalonians 2:2 (attempt 5, 80 words, 43.4% quotes quality score: 1.7975903839881608, V2 normalized quality score: 51.11, commentator tiers 1-3: 34.11%, 30.06%, 35.83%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ 1 Thessalonians 2:2 bht prompt v0.7 (99 words, 31.25% quotes)
+- ✅ 1 Thessalonians 2:2 bht prompt v0.8 (99 words, 40.3% quotes)
-- quality score: 2.012917318167906, V2 normalized quality score: 58.27, commentator tiers 1-3: 39.62%, 43.16%, 17.23%)
+- quality score: 1.8012318138204075, V2 normalized quality score: 51.23, commentator tiers 1-3: 31.33%, 32.35%, 36.31%)